Employee Monitoring

 - Aligning with Workforce Expectations

-In addition to competitive pay, today's workers want career advancement, flexibility, and a
+today's workers want career advancement, flexibility, and a sense of fulfillment in their

-sense of fulfillment in their work.
-These needs are met by a successful HR transformation
+work.
+These needs are met by a successful HR transformation through:

 - Work-life balance is supported by hybrid work paradigms.